pypmc/pypmc/doc/installation.rst

   conda install cython numpy scipy conda install matplotlib mpi4py nose

+To be able to build the documentation, do

+  conda install sphinx

 To facilitate the handling, a ``Makefile`` has useful targets for building, testing, etc.